Digital Project Execution — Why Change?

 Ideally, the end goal is achieved quicker because there is improved communication and understanding of needs, which means less recycling.

 In addition, the owner-operator has the ability to see what their contractor is doing, and can see progress and status.
 Such a relationship must involve cooperation, accountability, and a less adversarial approach than that typified by the traditional execution model.

 For the EP, the use of a digital execution architecture means rethinking how work is done internally.

 Increased transparency between disciplines improves communication and reduces the time waiting for teams to do certain tasks and pass that information to the next team.
 Communication is much better and there is less interference with people from one group having to interrupt another team.

 New business processes must be developed and training provided to support project staff in getting the most out of the new tools.

 Savings in Contracting Models

-Potential cost savings could arise from different contracting strategies for bidding EP work that are made available due to digital project execution.
+Potential cost savings could arise from different contracting strategies for bidding EP work that are made available due to Digital project execution (DPE) is a project management methodology that uses a data-centric approach to reduce project total-install-cost a....

 Using a digital project execution approach, with its high degree of data integrity, reduces risk in project development and risk drives behaviour and price.
 An EP is less likely to accept a lump-sum contract and assume all the risk, knowing that there is uncertainty around data quality.
 This means that other contracting methods are used, such as a cost-reimbursable model, which can leave the owner-operator open to cost escalation.

 Using the digital execution architecture provides greater certainty around cost and schedule by reducing sources of risk.

 For the owner-operator, this makes it possible to consider using one EPC to conduct all the phases of a project’s development and further reduce the TIC.
 Even if an owner-operator wishes to retain different contractors for different project phases, the quality of the digitally executed design work handed over will mean less risk for the follow-on contractor.

 Benefits by Discipline